lucky-wolf/DW2-XL/README.md

 - Removed "Troop Experience" bonuses (was never implemented by the dev team)
 - Planetary troop facilities offer some local troop maintenance savings
 - Added more levels of Scanners and Jammers
+- Adjusted Ackdarian Homeworld discovery to give all t6 techs (was all over the place)
+- Adjusted Human Homeworld discovery to give all t6 techs (was all over the place)

 ### v1.18.15
 - Ion